MicrosoftDocs/windows-itpro-docs/windows/security/hardware-security/enable-virtualization-based-protection-of-code-integrity.md

    ![Enable memory integrity using Group Policy.](images/enable-hvci-gp.png)
 1. Select **Ok** to close the editor.

-To apply the new policy on a domain-joined computer, either restart or run `gpupdate /force` in an elevated command prompt.
+To apply the new policy on a domain-joined computer, either restart or run `gpupdate /force` in an elevated Command Prompt.

 ### Use registry keys to enable memory integrity